Deciding whom to marry is one of the most important decisions a person has to make.

 DO seek guidance from family and friends

-They can also see things about a potential fiancée that you may be blinded to, so listen to them and take their comments and concerns to heart.
+They can also see things about a potential fiancée that you may be blind to, so listen to them and take their comments and concerns to heart.

 DO perform Salat-ul-istikhara

-The Prophet (peace and blessings be upon him)taught his companions to seek counsel with Allah whenever they had a decision to make.
+The Prophet (SAW) taught his companions to seek counsel with Allah whenever they had a decision to make.

 This helps us achieve a level of peace with whatever happens.